Synkevych/top_films_on_rails/README.md

 Ruby version: 2.6.5/2.6.3
 If you wanna do something, first set you task to list!
-After the merge it's save to delete the branch:
-$ git branch -d branch1
-To prettify Ruby text inside Sublime:
-highlight all code and type Ctrl + Shift + H
+After the merge it's save to delete the branch: `$ git branch -d branch1` To prettify Ruby text inside Sublime: highlight all code and type Ctrl + Shift + H  / Alt + Shift + F in VSCode
 [How to use rake db](https://dev.to/neshaz/how-to-use-rake-db-commands-in-the-correct-way--50o2)

 ### Tasks